zubair-ahmadzai/odin-recipes/README.md

-Basic HTML website that contains multiple recipes on separate web pages.
+Basic HTML website that contains recipes on separate web pages and a list on the homepage with links to them.